Gold Artifacts Stolen In Sacramento History Museum Break-in

-OLD SACRAMENTO (CBS13) — The Sacramento History Museum in Old Sacramento will open later today after an early morning break-in.
+OLD SACRAMENTO (CBS13) – The Sacramento History Museum in Old Sacramento opened later Saturday after an early morning break-in.

 Just after 5:30 a.m.
-Saturday, Sacramento Police Officers responded to a ringing alarm at the museum in the 100 block of I Street where they found two damaged display cases and another display case that was broken into.
-Some gold artifacts were taken, according to a museum representative.READ MORE: 44 Structures Now Destroyed As Dixie Fire Grows To 240,795 Acres
+Saturday, Sacramento police officers responded to a ringing alarm at the museum in the 100 block of I Street where they found two damaged display cases and another display case that was broken into.
+Some gold artifacts were taken, according to a museum representative.READ MORE: Elk Grove Unified Fires Employee Who Placed Confederate Flag In District Van

 The suspect or suspects fled prior to police arrival.

-The incident remains under investigation, and police are encouraging anyone with information to call them.READ MORE: Search Continues For Woman Missing Following Boating Accident
+The incident remains under investigation, and police are encouraging anyone with information to call them.READ MORE: Arrest Made After Person Fatally Stabbed At Gathering In Modesto

 The museum is scheduled to reopen later today once clean up is complete.
 Regular operating hours are from 10 a.m. to 5 p.m. daily.

 Located next door to the California State Railroad Museum, the Sacramento History Museum is a reproduction of the 1854 City Hall and Waterworks building, which sat on the current site.
 The original building was completed in the spring of 1854 and was the city’s first municipal structure.
-It housed the City Waterworks, City Offices – including the Mayor’s office and Fire Department – the City Jail, and Police Court, according to the museum’s website.MORE NEWS: Forward Progress Stopped In 5 Fires That Threatened Structures In Calaveras County
+It housed the City Waterworks, City Offices – including the Mayor’s office and Fire Department – the City Jail, and Police Court, according to the museum’s website.MORE NEWS: Man Dies Following Amador County Sheriff Pursuit

 The museum is popular with school groups on field trips.
 It offers outdoor gold-panning opportunities.